 It was serviced regularly and the service log book was an historical record in itself.
 When my Datsun was sold in 1993, it was in such good condition, amazingly, I was given $2,000 trade-in.
-The only reason I sold it was to enjoy the cooling breeze of air-conditioning in my second new car.
+The only reason I sold it was to enjoy the cooling breeze of air-conditioning in my second brand new car.
 Another white four-door sedan.

 ♥ Gretchen Bernet-Ward